ActianCorp/integration-platform-docs/docs/integration-manager/quickstart-install.md

 1. Linux Operating System
    * Red Hat Enterprise Linux 7.9 and 8 (64-bit U.S. English edition)
    * GTK Version 3.
 To check your GTK version, run the command `yum info gtk3`.
 If you do not have GTK installed or your GTK version is below version 3, run the command `sudo yum install gtk3`.
    * You need to install libnsl.so.1 separately on RHEL 8.1 or above versions.
+Run the command `sudo yum install libnsl`.
    * Linux user account with sudo privileges
 2. 64-bit processor, 2.90GHz
 3. 16 GB Installed memory (RAM)